Leek, Staffordshire: Surrounding area

 Nearby Rudyard Lake is a popular tourist attraction and home to the Rudyard Lake Steam Railway, running along its eastern shores.

 Other nearby local attractions are the local football club Leek Town F.C., Alton Towers, the cultural and leisure facilities of the city of Stoke-on-Trent, and the Peak District National Park.
 The Churnet Valley Railway at Cheddleton also attracts several thousand passengers a year, and they are working in partnership with Moorlands & City Railways to extend the CVR the 1 mi from its current northern terminus at Leekbrook back into Leek itself along the former North Staffordshire Line.

 Longer-term plans include the development of a North Staffordshire museum alongside the new railway station, and a new canal marina.

 The surrounding countryside of the Staffordshire Moorlands and the Peak District makes the area a popular tourist destination.
 The town is on a key route north to Buxton via the A53 road.
-Just outside the town is Peak Wildlife Park, which is renowned for its large collection of birds.
+Just outside the town is Peak Wildlife Park, formerly known as Blackbrook Zoological Park.
 Also nearby is Coombes Valley RSPB reserve, an RSPB reserve since 1963, with walks and trails through a wooded valley.
 Deep Hayes Country Park, created around a former reservoir, is a short distance south-west on the A53 road.